Mint Chocolate Hamantaschen for Purim. So long prune and poppy seed!!

 - Roll out the dough to ⅛ inch and cut into circles using a 3-inch cookie cutter (a wine glass also works well!)

-- To make filling, mix together cream cheese, powdered sugar, mint extract and food coloring in a medium bowl until combined with a hand mixer or a spoon.
-Add a heaping teaspoon of the filling to the center of each hamantaschen.
+- Add a heaping teaspoon of the filling to the center of each hamantaschen.
 Fold in three corners to form a triangle and overlap the edges to seal.
+Place on a parchment lined cookie sheet and freeze 30 minutes to prevent spreading.